AmyKawa/Hangerman/Omori Hangerman/readme.txt

 ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~

 2 Reasons why you might have to rebuild the exe file:
--Feel free to make your own changes :]
+-Modding!!
+Feel free to make your own changes :]
 -Your device detects that the file could have suspicious code (it doesn't, you can check source.py and go through it yourself)

 To rebuild: